mej79/cs1666_organization/adv_topics_presentations/networking_outline.md

 -Strucutre of the internet; Regional networks, content provider networks, packets, IP's<br /> -Protocols; TCP, Ethernet, HTTP, What is a protocol?<br />
 -TCP & UDP; Differences, why we're using TCP, encapsulation of packets, laters of TCP<br />
--CLient Side and Server Side; what happens on user side vs on a web server?<br />
+-Client Side and Server Side; what happens on user side vs on a web server?<br />
 -How will this relate to our game goals?

 ## Prsentation 2 (11/13):